zweie/Clash-Personalised-Rules/Providers/Trackers/README.md

 ## Here are the rules related to BT tracker

-Domain name data from  ngosang/trackerslist and  XIU2/TrackersListCollection
+Domain data from  ngosang/trackerslist and  XIU2/TrackersListCollection and DeSireFire/animeTrackerList

+Thanks!